 Darn, this deal has expired.Don’t miss another.
 Subscribe to email updates, follow @atlcheap on Twitter, like Atlanta on the Cheap on Facebook, or follow us on Google+.
 And be sure check the calendar for the latest deals.

-When you need a break from browsing, swing by the main stage to listen to a free concert (including headliners Jordan Rager on Thursday, Shawn Mullins on Friday, Steel Magnolia on Saturday, & Yacht Rock Revue on Sunday), stop by the Children’s Corner, or watch one of the crafter demonstrations.
-And you can catch the game in the Men’s Den.
+When you need a break from browsing, swing by the main stage to listen to a free concert (including Zac Hacker, Walt Aldridge, The Farm, The Dirty Dozen Brass Band, & The Swon Brothers, to name a few), stop by the Children’s Corner, watch one of the crafter demonstrations, & more.

 While admission to the Yellow Daisy Festival is free, parking, unfortunately, is not.
 For most vehicles, it’s $10, but, you can still get in on the cheap:

 - You can also walk or ride a bike to get in free.
 We’ve parked in Stone Mountain Village & walked in before, though if we do it again, I think we’d opt to bring the bikes.

 - If you must drive, spring for the $35 annual permit if you you live near Stone Mountain Park & plan to visit at least four times a year, whether to take advantage of free special events or check out the park’s outdoor activities and laser show.

 - If you get the Mountain Member PLUS pass, it includes parking + other benefits.
 Regular Mountain Members can add annual parking to the pass for $20.